Brett Terpstra

 Coding

 I spend my free time coding automation and productivity apps and scripts.
-I have myriad open source tools I’ve authored and supported, including Doing (command line project/time tracking), mdless (a command line Markdown pager), the MarkdownEditing package for Sublime Text, and NA (command line interaction with TaskPaper files).
+In addition to my Mac apps, I’ve authored and supported myriad open source, including Doing (command line project/time tracking), mdless (a command line Markdown pager), the MarkdownEditing package for Sublime Text, and NA (command line interaction with TaskPaper files).

 In the process of documenting my projects, I’ve built helpful tools like NiftyMenu and a Keyboard Maestro macro for cross-linking Markdown documents.